cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 machines powered down.
 {{</alert>}}

-By contrast, the **JASMIN Managed Cloud** is a Platform-as-a-Service (PaaS) offering, sitting inside the main JASMIN firewall, meaning it can reach the JASMIN storage.
-In order to preserve security, this means that tenants are _not_ allowed root access, and can only deploy VMs from a limited set of pre- approved templates.
-However, tenants are not responsible for the security of these machines, and users on VMs within the tenancy are JASMIN users.
-Currently, only two templates are available - an SSH bastion, or login machine, and a Scientific Analysis server with a similar configuration to the shared JASMIN Scientific Analysis servers.
-The Scientific Analysis servers have the CEDA Archive and Group Workspaces mounted.

 Both offerings have a similar network structure.
 Each tenancy has its own local network, where machines have addresses in the `192.168.3.0/24` range -